BeeGrinder/FantasyGrounds-SW5e/README.md

 PAR5e note: Do not use: equipment.txt, spells.txt, or parcels.txt.
 Compatibility issues with modern Fantasy Grounds.

 The *__supplement-mod__* directory contains all Force and Tech Powers (spells) and Items/Equipment source.
 It is maintained through editing the source XML.
+(Note: this module will be going away in version 3)

 The *__ext-src__* dirctory is for the extension sources.

 ---

 __Project News__

+Feb 13, 2021

+I have made release 3.0.1 as a pre-release and you can download the module and extension [from here](https://github.com/BeeGrinder/FantasyGrounds-SW5e/releases/tag/v3.0.1).
+Please, notice it is now a single module.
+You *__MUST__* unload all old modules when testing 3.0.1!

 Jan 23, 2021